 The time period during World War II produced some of the highest numbers of vessels in history.
 Workers were expected to build and repair ships at a high speed while keeping costs as low as possible.
 Asbestos was chosen to use in many vessel parts not only for its resistance to heat and fire, but also for its affordability and ease of use.

 In addition to building and repairing ships, shipyard workers were exposed to asbestos by working at a shipyard.
 Asbestos fibers are thin, odorless, and easily become airborne.
 Once ingested, these fibers can lodge inside the body and are almost impossible to completely remove.

-The military no longer uses asbestos in its vessels, and has taken precautions and removed many asbestos-containing products.
-However, older vessels may still contain the dangerous mineral, as safety issues become a great concern when attempting to remove brittle, dried-out asbestos fibers.
+The military no longer uses asbestos in its vessels, and has since taken precautions and removed many asbestos-containing products.
+However, older vessels may still contain the dangerous minerals, as safety issues become a great concern when attempting to remove brittle, dried-out asbestos fibers.

 Civilians who were contracted or employed to work at shipyards are also at great risk of developing mesothelioma, asbestos-related lung cancer, and other asbestos illnesses.
 Thousands of people civilians were employed to help build and repair ships, especially during the wars, and in turn, face the same risks as sailors and others who served in the military.

 Legal Rights For Those Who Worked On Asbestos-Containing Ships

 You cannot sue the government for asbestos exposure, but qualified veterans can receive free medical care as well as monthly disability compensation.
 For more information on how to get started, we invite you to contact us at 800-694-4856.